OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/input_preparation.rst

 For some datasets, the Schrodinger public binding free energy benchmark set includes multiple binding modes (e.g. different rotamers) and protonation states of ligands.
 For this current study, we will only consider a single conformation and protonation state for each of the ligands.
-Here, we will be using the binding mode and protonation state that, according to the FEP+ result, contributes the most to the binding free energy.

-If the dataset contains ligands in multiple conformations or protonation states, the state that contributes the most to binding should be identified (by looking at the results deposited by Schrodinger) and the less favorable state should be removed from the input ``ligands.sdf`` file.
+If the dataset contains ligands in multiple conformations or protonation states, the state that likely contributes the most to binding should be identified (by looking at previous results) and the less favorable state should be removed from the input ``ligands.sdf`` file.

 The FEP+ ligand predictions can be found `here <https://github.com/schrodinger/public_binding_free_energy_benchmark/tree/main/21_4_results/ligand_predictions>`_.